d1mnewz/books/Software.md

 * "Dynamic Programming for Coding Interviews: A Bottom-Up Approach to Problem Solving" by Kamal Rawat and Meenakshi
 * "Programming Interviews Exposed: Secrets to Landing Your Next Job" by John Mongan, Noah Suojanen Kindler, Eric GiguÃ¨re
 * "Enterprise Integration Patterns" by Gregor Hohpe and Bobby Woolf

+# In queue:
+* "Refactoring: Improving the Design of Existing Code (2nd Edition)" by Martin Fowler
+* "Refactoring: Improving the Design of Existing Code" by Martin Fowler
+* "The Art of Readable Code: Simple and Practical Techniques for Writing Better Code" by Dustin Boswell